 There are many resources and websites that help us gain clarity and perspective with the help of mindfulness.
 RelaxLikeABoss has a great post called The Mindfulness Symbol that shares how the practice and symbol will help you be present and aware of your surroundings!

 Regular practice of silent meditation has helped me manage stress but also with my decision-making abilities with more clarity.
-A great way to create your mindfulness space is highlighted in THE BECK LIFE: Creating a Space for Meditation: Considerations for all Senses.

 Personal Mindfulness Journey

 I begin my personal journey of mindfulness at a retreat in Sedona.
 I have chronicled that experience and the subsequent study in a series of articles that have been published on Thrive Global, which evolved to interviewing my mindfulness coach: 10 Lessons I Gained From My Mindfulness Practice